-The Council maintains a housing stock of 4,401 houses and flats and shared ownership properties.
+The Council maintains a housing stock of 4,412 houses and flats and shared ownership properties.
 The income and expenditure from this account is included in the Comprehensive Income and Expenditure Statement but is also reported separately from the General Fund and is maintained in an account called the Housing Revenue Account (HRA).

-In 2022/23 the HRA outturn was a deficit balance of £460k compared to the original budget forecast of a deficit of £1,978k, a favourable variance of £1,518k.
-The main variances in year were:
+In 2022/23 the HRA outturn was a deficit balance of £3,014k compared to the original budget forecast of a deficit of £1,978k, an adverse variance of £1,036k.
+The main variance in year were:

 Original Deficit (planned to be funded from HIR) 1,978

 Decrease in rent income (housing projects timing differences) 95

 Increased income from service charges (219)

 Increase in revenue repairs expenditure 2,420

 Decrease in capital works programme (1,222)

 Decrease in recharges to the HRA (321)

 Increase in council tax costs due to higher void times 115

 Decrease in bad debt provision (20)

 Lower borrowing interest costs (262)

 Contribution to borrowing reserve 514

-Change in Capital expenditure funding (898)

-Change in HRA loan payment treatment (1,656)

 Miscellaneous variances (64)

-HRA deficit for the year 460
+HRA deficit for the year 3,014

-Application of Housing Initiatives Reserve (458)
+Application of Housing Initiatives Reserve (3,012)

 HRA deficit after use of reserves 2

 With effect from 1 April 2012 Housing Finance Reform brought the housing subsidy system to an end and replaced it with a self-financing system.
 This change required a one off payment to Central Government of £90,473k on 28 March 2012.
 To fund this payment the Council borrowed the same sum from the Public Works Loan Board on a 30 year repayment basis at a fixed interest rate. £2,443k was paid off the PWLB loan principle sum during 2022/23, the balance outstanding on the loan is £71m.

 Right-to-buy sales also continued, in 2022/23 there were 21 sales completed.